csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     Since `this` means "the calling object", `this.width` means "access the `width` member of the calling object."
 This can only mean the instance variable `width`, not the local variable with the same name

-- Incidentally, you can also use `this` to give your parameters the same name as the instance variables they're modifying:
+- Incidentally, you can also use `this` to give your parameters the same name as the instance variables they are modifying:

     ```
     class Rectangle